jamescooke/blog/content/1701-vim-python.rst

 compared to other more famous Vim users (cough) `Drew
 <https://github.com/nelstrom/dotfiles/blob/master/bundles.vim>`_ (cough).
 That
 is a direct result of `Kris Jenkins's Bare Bones Navigation Vim talk
-<https://vimeo.com/65250028>`_ at Vim London, As a result, I have always run a
+<https://vimeo.com/65250028>`_ at Vim London.
+The main result of which has been
-very simple Vim setup.
+that I have always run a very simple Vim setup.

 My relatively recent use of FZF and Ctags listed below are a direct result of attending the most recent `Vim London meetup